 - Font – selecting the right font for your text requires a fair amount of experimenting and opinion gathering

 Selecting and using the right typography for the cover you’re creating can be an art all to itself.
-If you are not entirely comfortable with picking out fonts, definitely solicit help from friends, family, or anyone else you share your writing with for advice.
-I know I personally do not have a good eye for fonts, so when looking at covers for my own work, I always seek outside opinions.
-For me, I publish for fun and as a way to preserve my writing, so I don’t stress about bad font when I do use it, but if I had intentions of actually marketing and selling my book, I would absolutely have to redo my cover before I even attempted to make sales.
+If you are not entirely comfortable picking out fonts, solicit help from friends, family, or anyone else you share your writing with for advice.
+I know I do not have a good eye for fonts, so when looking at covers for my work, I always seek outside opinions.
+For me, I publish for fun and to preserve my writing, so I don’t stress about bad font when I use it, but if I had intentions of marketing and selling my book, I would absolutely have to redo my cover before I even attempted to make sales.

 It is also important to keep in mind the thumbnail while making choices about your fonts.
-Some particular thick fonts like “Cooper Black” or “Impact” are not going to be ideal for a cover, as the thickness will require a lot of touching up the Kerning and Tracking to make the text readable.
+Some particular thick fonts like “Cooper Black” or “Impact” will not be ideal for a cover, as the thickness will require a lot of touching up the Kerning and Tracking to make the text readable.
 Others, like “

 6. Color Combinations